English as a Second Language

 ESL 014 : Intermediate English Writing Skills

 This course is designed to review the patterns of English sentences, develop paragraph writing, and begin basic essay writing in preparation for ESL 124.
-As part of the final evaluation students must demonstrate their readiness for ESL 124 by an in-class writing sample.
-A student who completes ESL 014 must complete ESL 124 before registering for ENG 091, ENG 092 or ENG 101.
+As part of the final evaluation students must demonstrate their readiness for ESL 124 through an in-class writing sample.
+A student who completes ESL 014 must complete ESL 124 before registering for ESL126, ENG 091, ENG 092 or ENG 101.
 ESL 014 does not count toward a degree.
-Prerequisite: Permission of the instructor or a minimum ESL writing test score of 3.
+Prerequisite: Permission of the instructor or a minimum ESL writing test score of 2-3.
 Grade points earned in this course will be included permanently in the student's SPI.
 Three lecture hours per week.
 Instructional Support Fee applies.

 Credits